 There’s the chromatic scale, which has 12 notes instead of the 7, and the octatonic scale, which has 8 notes, but these are just the beginning.
 In every part of the world, there are different scales and musical formats used, and these create a form of music that has its own signature.
 Then when you add in the cultural themes, the variety of instruments, and the forms of voice singing that can go along with it, music is a truly endless adventure.
 World Music Day celebrates this adventure and those that dare to take it.

-How to Celebrate World Music Day
+How to celebrate World Music Day

-The best way to Celebrate World Music Day is to spend the day listening to all your old favorites, and if you’re truly feeling adventurous start exploring YouTube for music from different cultures.
-You can explore Finnish and Hungarian, Italian and Mongolian, and then start digging into the folk music.
+The best way to celebrate World Music Day is to spend the day listening to all your old favorites, and if you’re truly feeling adventurous start exploring YouTube for music from different cultures.
+You can explore Finnish and Hungarian, Italian and Mongolian, and then start digging into folk music.
 With sources like these, it’s easier than ever to explore the panorama of musical experiences the world has to offer, and you can do it all from the comfort of your own home.
 Of course, you could always pick up an instrument and start adding your own voice to the choir!